To develop patience, practice the pause.

-When you’ve been trapped at home with your family for months, drained of compassion by the Groundhog Day experience that has piggy-backed on Covid, the antidote to wanting to rip your children’s faces off is patience.
+When you’ve been trapped at home with your family for months, drained of compassion by the Groundhog Day experience that has piggy-backed on Covid, the antidote to wanting to leave your children to fend for themselves is patience.

 We want to be compassionate and loving, to ourselves and others.

 But what if compassion is the last thing on your mind when irritation, annoyance, and fear have taken center stage?
 Compassion for anyone or anything is all but impossible without patience, a more substantial and reliable characteristic.

 Patience is my elusive hero.
 I’ve been working on increasing it for years.
 I marvel at those who by nature respond to life — good, bad, or indifferent — with equanimity and thoughtful responsiveness.

 That is not me.
 It is who I aspire to be.

 In an article in Lion’s Roar, Norman Fisher, a Buddhist writer who has long been a mentor to me through his books, explores why patience is the most substantial and reliable of all characteristics.
 Check it out here.